How to contact us regarding data requests:

 - a copy of a current utilities bill, or credit card / bank statement which shows your address.

-This identification information will be returned to you if requested; otherwise it will be securely destroyed once we no longer need it.
+This identification information will be returned to you if requested; otherwise it will be securely destroyed once we no longer require it’s use.
 It is helpful if you can give us any information to help narrow the search, such as specific personal information you are looking for or which aspect(s) of CCPs services or programmes you have had contact with.